Genie (feral child): Characteristics and personality

 Genie's gross motor skills were extremely weak; she could neither stand up straight nor fully straighten any of her limbs, and she had very little endurance.
 Her movements were very hesitant and unsteady, and she had a characteristic "bunny walk", in which she held her hands in front of her like claws while ambulating, which suggested extreme difficulty with sensory processing and an inability to integrate visual and tactile information.
 Kent was somewhat surprised to find her fine motor skills were significantly better, determining they were at approximately the level of a two-year-old.
-She could not chew and had very severe dysphagia—incapable of swallowing solid or even soft food, and barely able to do so with liquids.
-When eating, she held anything she could not swallow in her mouth until her saliva broke it down, and if this took too long, she spat it out and mashed it with her fingers.
+She could not chew and had very severe dysphagia—totally incapable of swallowing solid or even soft food, and barely able to do so with liquids.
+When eating, she held anything she could not swallow in her mouth until her saliva broke it down, and if this took too long she spat it out and mashed it with her fingers.
 She was also completely incontinent, and did not respond to extreme temperatures.

-Doctors found it very difficult to test or estimate Genie's mental age or any of her cognitive abilities, but on two attempts they found she scored at the level of a 13-month-old.
+Doctors found it very difficult to test or estimate Genie's mental age or assess any of her cognitive abilities, but on two attempts they found she scored at the level of a 13-month-old.
 To the surprise of doctors she was intensely interested in exploring new environmental stimuli, although objects seemed to intrigue her much more than people.
 She seemed especially curious about unfamiliar sounds, and Kent noted that she very intently searched for their sources.
 Doctors noticed her extreme fear of cats and dogs very early during her stay, but initially thought this was due to her being incapable of rational thinking; they did not discern its actual origin until years later.

-From the start Genie showed interest in many hospital staff members, often approaching and walking with complete strangers, but Kent said she did not seem to distinguish between people and showed no signs of attachment to anybody, including her mother and brother.
+From the start, Genie showed interest in many hospital staff members, often approaching and walking with complete strangers, but Kent said she did not seem to distinguish between people and showed no signs of attachment to anybody, including her mother and brother.
 At first she would not allow anyone to touch her, quickly shying away from any physical contact, and while she sat on her mother's lap when requested she remained very tense and got up as quickly as possible; hospital staff wrote that her mother seemed entirely oblivious to her emotions and actions.
 Her behavior was typically highly antisocial and proved extremely difficult for others to control.
-Regardless of where she was she constantly salivated and spat, and continually sniffed and blew her nose on anything that happened to be nearby.
+Regardless of where she was, she constantly salivated and spat, and continually sniffed and blew her nose on anything that happened to be nearby.
 She had no sense of personal property, frequently pointing to or taking something she wanted from someone else, or situational awareness.
 Doctors wrote that she acted on impulse irrespective of the setting, especially noting that she frequently engaged in open masturbation and would sometimes attempt to involve older men in it.